fansuregrin/ABot/README.md

 ### Run this bot
 #### (1) Run through [`poetry`](https://python-poetry.org/)
 Firstly, Downloads the source codes from this repository, and changes into the folder.
-Then, run `poetry init`.
+Then, run `poetry install`.

 Secondly, start this bot by typing `poetry run python3 main.py`.